 Smart Growth: Refer to the current Conservation and Development Policies: A Plan for Connecticut published by the State's Office of Policy and Management.

-Soft Costs: Architectural, engineering, legal fees, etc., as distinguished from land and construction costs (Hard Costs).
+Soft Costs: Development costs that may consist of architectural, engineering, legal fees, etc., as distinguished from construction costs (Hard Costs), and land and acquisition costs.